Craters of the Moon National Monument Visitor Guide

 Big Sink Overlook

 When you visit the park, you will be amazed at how far the lava formations extend throughout the landscape.
-One of the best places to really get a good view of the massive expanse of lava is at the Big Sink Overlook.
-Make sure you have your camera with you when you visit as you will get some really amazing shots from this spot!
+One of the best places to really get a good view of the massive expanse of lava is the Big Sink Overlook.
+Make sure you have your camera with you when you visit, as you will get some really amazing shots from this spot!

 Craters of the Moon National Monument is one of the most unique and interesting landscapes that you will find in the United States.
 I was able to capture a lot of great shots while I was in the park and have included some of my favorites in a gallery for you to review below.